akhilcjose/NLProc-Proj-M-SS25/README.md

 # 3. **Evaluator** – `evaluation.py`

-Loads `test_inputs.json` runs through the system, then prints the question,retrieved content and the generated answer.
+Loads `test_inputs01.json` runs through the system, then prints the question,retrieved content and the generated answer.

 ---

-## 🧪 Sample Data – `test_inputs.json`
+## 🧪 Sample Log file – `log_with_bertscore.json`

 ```json
   {